 Clinical clerkship is the final stage in the study of Medicine in the undergraduate curriculum.
 The activities include lectures, grand rounds, seminars and ward work through which the medical clerk is given maximal learning opportunities in the work-up and management of patients.
 They are required to be a part of a medical team serving patients from admission to discharge.
 They take histories, plan out a diagnostic and therapeutic regimen under the guidance of the medical intern, resident and consultant.
-As often as possible, they are given the opportunities in decision-making.
-As part of their training in ambulatory medicine, they are given assignments in the emergency room and out-patient division.
+As often as possible, they are given the opportunity to do diagnostic and therapeutic procedures under proper guidance.
+They are given training opportunities in decision-making.
+As part of their training in ambulatory medicine, they are given assignments in the emergency room and outpatient division.